• Skip to primary navigation

 Can I Make These into Cookie Bars Instead?

 Yes you can!
-If you’d like to make these into bars, simply make a single batch of the dough as directed and press it into an 8×8 or 9×9 square pan to bake.
+If you’d like to make these into m&m cookie bars, simply make a single batch of the dough as directed and press it into an 8×8 or 9×9 square pan to bake.
 To help prevent overly hard edges, I recommend baking your cookie bars at 350°F (instead of 375°F as noted for our regular cookies).
 Bake for 20-25 minutes until the edges are set and beginning to brown, and the center is puffed up (your cookie bars should not look really wet and “jiggle” if you gently shake the pan).
 You can also check for doneness by inserting a toothpick into the center of the bars.
 If it comes out with just a few moist crumbs on it, you’re good to go!

 If you’d like to make a bigger batch, make a double batch of the dough per the recipe card and press into a 9×13 pan.